 The use of acrylamide gel for sequence analysis marked a significant change.
 Previously Sanger had typically carried out such work through the use of two-dimensional paper chromatography.
 This, however, was time-consuming because it involved lots of cutting out of bands.
-One of the attractions in using the acrylamide gel system was that it could provide a one-dimensional reading of a sequence.
+One of the attractions in using the acrylamide gel system was that it provided a one-dimensional reading of a sequence.
 The decision to use gels for fractionating DNA had initially seemed a crazy idea to Sanger.
 While gels were commonly used to separate intact proteins as well as DNA and DNA fragments, they had never before been used to separate individual nucleic acids (Sanger, 1992).

 This shows John Donelson who played a pivotal role in the development of the acrylamide gel system for the plus and minus system.
 Credit: John Donelson.

 When starting to develop the plus and minus method Sanger and Coulson largely carried out fractionation with homochromatography.
 However, they soon turned to Donelson to help with the process, which he did using an acrylamide gel-based system that he was developing for some other experiments.
 At first this system had appeared unpromising because initial results proved only marginally better than those obtained from homochromatography.
 Some progress was made through the adoption of larger gels.
 This produced sharper bands in autoradiographs.
 Yet teething problems continued.
-On a number of occasions the larger fragments would run faster than the smaller ones.
+On a number of occasions the larger fragments ran faster than the smaller ones.
 This completely upset the sequence.
 Moreover, when testing the system with DNA synthesised with the ribosubstitution method for which a sequence was already known, they kept getting inverted sequences.
 This they attributed to a secondary structure in the DNA template.
 Eventually, after a lot of trial and error, the problem was resolved by the addition of 8M urea, a chemical, and the application of a high voltage, the combination of which made the gel become hot.
 After all these changes the team began to get much clearer results than with paper chromatography (Sanger, 1992; Sanger, Dowding, 1996).

 The combination of the plus and minus method in tandem with the acrylamide gel-based fractionation system was a major step forward.
 Now a sequence could be read directly from an autoradiograph.
 This was done by scanning the picture from the bottom to the top, noting where the dark bands, the product of radioactivity, appeared.
-All of this could done with the naked eye.
+All of this could be done with the naked eye.
 Sanger considered this new approach one of the best ideas he ever had.
 The new method not only allowed researchers to directly scan a DNA sequence, but also to determine much longer stretches than ever before, 50 nucleotides at a time.
 It also marked a departure from the use of degradation to a copying procedure.
 (Sanger, 1988; Finch, 2008).

 phi X 174 bacteriophage

 Soon after developing the plus and minus method, Sanger's team started using it to determine the sequence of a single-stranded circular DNA from the phi X 174 bacteriophage.
 This was part of an ongoing project in Sanger's laboratory.
 The work involved sequencing larger and larger pieces of the bacteriophage's DNA.
-In the initial stages this had been done using Sanger's earlier sequencing methods, but by 1975 the team was largely using the plus and minus method.
+Initially this was done using Sanger's earlier sequencing methods, but by 1975 the team began largely using the plus and minus method.
 Much of the work was undertaken by Elizabeth Blackburn and Gillian Air.
 Another important person on the team was Clyde Hutchison.
 He had worked on phi X 174 bacteriophage since the 1960s, having studied it as part of his doctorate under the supervision of Robert Sinsheimer at Caltech.
 Hutchison not only had expertise in the bacteriophage's genetics, but brought with him a mutant strain of the bacteriophage which enabled the team to do some comparative sequence analysis.
 Later on some additional researchers joined the project: Nigel Brown, John Fildes, Pat Slocombe and Michael Smith.